AdityaKapoor74/PRD/PRD_GAT_2/Readme.md

 * GAT NETWORK 2 (Calculate weights used for z calculations): We use either the preprocessed observations to calculate the weight values which are further used to calculate z values (z = weight x actions + weight x policies)
 * FCN (Calculate V matrix): We finally concatenate the processed observations with the z values to calculate the Value Matrix for every agent for every timestep

-Note: In this environment we do not use a binary variable to indicate pairing but the pairing is apparent as the observations of the paired agents have both their goal positions (itself/paired parnter)
+Note: In this environment we do not use a binary variable to indicate pairing but the pairing is apparent due to the collision penalty (if some other agent is in the proximity of the current agent, it is penalised)